eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 An eSIM is a digital SIM card that you download directly onto your phone.
 Instead of inserting a physical SIM card, your phone connects to a local mobile network using software — no tiny chip, no SIM tray, no swapping cards.

 If you’ve ever popped open the side of your phone with a little metal pin to insert a SIM card, that’s the old-school SIM card.
 It’s preloaded with your home data plan and provides internet access wherever the carrier supports it.
+(I have flashbacks to my first trip to Japan in 2016 — pre-eSIMs — and sprinting to the post office where it was delivered just before closing.
+Exhausted and jet-lagged, we stood there, shaking, trying to pry open our phones and install a tiny SIM card without losing it.
+Not exactly the calm “welcome to Japan” moment you imagine.)

 With an eSIM, everything happens digitally.
 You install it through an app or by scanning a QR code, then switch your phone to the Japan eSIM network when you arrive.